-The Boston Bruins closed out the regular season with a 3-2 loss to the New Jersey Devils.
+Bruins close out regular season with 3-2 loss to New Jersey; on to the playoffs!

 The Devils' Marek Zidlicky scored twice and Travis Zajac scored the other goal for the Devils.